matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 response, and the client submits that authentication data via the `auth` request parameter.

-A client should first make a request with no `auth` parameter[1].
+A client should first make a request with no `auth` parameter.
 The homeserver returns an HTTP 401 response, with a JSON body, as follows:

     HTTP/1.1 401 Unauthorized
     Content-Type: application/json